garden-rs/garden/README.md

 Garden commands take command-line arguments that specify a subset of trees to operate on.
-When a name is mentioned on the command-line, garden will use the first matching tree, garden, or group, in that order, when determining which trees to operate on.
+When a name is mentioned on the command-line, garden will use the first matching garden, group, or tree, in that order, when determining which trees to operate on.
 When a garden or group is matched, all of its associated trees are included in the operation.

-When matching names, trees have the highest precedence, followed by gardens, and finally groups.
+When matching names, gardens have the highest precedence, followed by groups, and finally trees.

-If you have groups, gardens, and trees with the same name then you can use the `@garden` and `%group` syntax to disambiguate the name.
-For example, `garden init @garden` initializes the garden called "garden", and `garden init %group` initializes the group called "group".
+If you have groups, gardens, and trees with the same name then you can use the `@tree`, `%group`, and `:garden` syntax to disambiguate the name.

+    garden init @tree  # initialize the tree called "tree" garden init %group  # initialize the group called "group" garden init :garden  # initialize the garden called "garden"

 Garden understands shell wildcards, so multiple trees, gardens, or groups can be matched by using wildcards.
-For example, `garden init '@x*'` initializes all gardens that start with "x".
+For example, `garden init '@x*'` initializes all trees that start with "x".

 #### Tree Expressions

-Command arguments with explicit tree names, @garden references, %group syntax, and wildcards are all referred to as "tree expressions".
+Command arguments with explicit garden names, @tree references, %group syntax, and wildcards are all referred to as "tree expressions".
 Tree expressions are strings that resolve to a set of trees.